Foot and Ankle

 The Foot and Ankle Center, just upstairs from Urgent Ortho, offers comprehensive care for disorders and injuries of the foot.
-Stephen Knecht, M.D., practicing in Flagstaff and Chris Diefenbach, M.D., practicing in both Flagstaff and Prescott Valley, are foot doctors with additional specialized training in diagnosis and treatment of the bones, joints, ligaments, muscles, tendons, nerves, and skin surrounding the foot area.
+Chris Diefenbach, M.D., practicing in both Flagstaff and Prescott Valley, are foot doctors with additional specialized training in diagnosis and treatment of the bones, joints, ligaments, muscles, tendons, nerves, and skin surrounding the foot area.
 Both surgeons use medical, physical and rehabilitative methods, as well as surgery to treat patients of all ages and walks of life – from world-class athletes and developmentally disabled children, to your neighbor next door.

 Common conditions treated at the Foot and Ankle Center: